-- Those that mainly act at the site of the pain
+- Those that mainly act at the site of the inflammation

 - Those that are thought to mainly act centrally – in the brain

-Ibuprofen, aspirin, and other NSAIDs work by blocking pain signals mainly at the site of pain.
+Ibuprofen, aspirin, and other non-steroidal anti-inflammatory drugs (NSAIDs) work by blocking pain signals mainly at the site of inflammation.4,7

 Paracetamol is a different kind of pain reliever that is thought to act mainly in the central nervous system (the brain).14

 History of ibuprofen